 - Please do not arrive any earlier than 30 minutes before the concert.

-- Maintain a distance of at least two metres from staff and other audience members at all times.
+- Maintain a distance of at least one metre from staff and other audience members at all times.
 Seating in the Jerwood Hall will be spaced to allow this.

 - Use our e-ticket system and view programme notes on your mobile device.